 6 things you might not know about the Coorong

-The Coorong is an important breeding ground for pelicans.
-Thousands of Australian pelicans call the Coorong home, thanks to the area’s abundance and diversity of fish.
+While you won’t be able to find Mr Percival enjoying the local waters, the Coorong is an important breeding ground for Australian pelicans, with thousands calling the region home, thanks to its abundance and diversity of fish.

 6. The ecosystem of the Coorong is slowly mending